 Sockets are the end-point of a two-way communication link.
 An endpoint is a combination of IP address and the port number.

 For Client-Server communication, sockets are to be configured at the two ends to initiate a connection, listen for incoming messages and then send the responses at both ends thereby establishing a bidirectional communication.

 Sockets allow communication between processes that lie on the same machine, or on different machines working in diverse environment and even across different continents.

-To create/initialize a socket, we use the socket.socket() method defined in the Python’s socket module.
+To create/initialize a socket, we use the socket.socket() method.
+It has the definition in Python’s socket module.
 Its syntax is as follows.

 sock_obj = socket.socket( socket_family, socket_type, protocol=0)